School Organization Transitions - Creating a Procedures Book

 Typically this would include the following items:

-Key contacts for school district and staff list for home school
+Key contacts for the school district and staff list for home school

 Key contacts for any other local or state PTAs or PTOs